flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 Building graphical user interfaces is hard.

-One of the reasons why is poor API design.
-Specifically poor balance of *control* vs *effort* over the set of use cases.
-This post is about that specific problem.
+One of the reasons is poor API design.
+Specifically poor balance of *control* vs *effort* over a set of use cases.
+Effort is the time it takes to implement a use case using an API.
+Control is how fine-grained the commands that we send to an API can be.

-Although this issue is not GUI-specific, it's a generic problem in API design, most of the examples in this post will be from frontend development.
+This issue of balance is not GUI-specific, it's a generic problem in API design.
+This post is my attempt to understand the dynamics between control and effort using examples from frontend development.

 ## The lost art of geometry